Skip to main content

 Ensuring certificate trust for OPC agents

-If your environment uses SSL interception as part of a firewall, you may encounter connection issues because OPC agents cannot validate the Celonis server certificates.
-This typically occurs when the firewall intercepts the SSL connection, establishes a new one with the client, and then presents a custom certificate, often self-signed or signed by an internal Certificate Authority (CA).
-These Man-in-the-Middle (MITM) certificates are not trusted by the OPC agent by default, leading to failed certificate validation.
+Firewalls utilizing SSL interception cause connection failures because OPC agents cannot validate Celonis server certificates by default.
+This issue occurs when the firewall intercepts the SSL connection, establishes a new connection with the client, and presents a custom or self-signed internal Certificate Authority (CA) certificate.

 Related topics